The LXA IOBus line of lab automation devices

 • Rock solid - CAN was designed with safety-critical systems, like cars, in mind.
 While LXA IOBus devices are not used in safety-critical environments (please don't) this is still a big plus for us.
 Automatic retransmits at the hardware layer and the automatic disabling of misbehaving nodes means that a single broken device or intermittent failure does not break the whole bus.

 • Tooling - CAN is a first-class citizen in the Linux Kernel and there is a large ecosystem around it.
-You can use Wireshark to debug CAN busses and can even unpack CANopen with it.
+You can use Wireshark to debug CAN buses and can even unpack CANopen with it.
 There is also software to send and receive CAN packets included in most major distributions.

 • Multi-drop cabling - CAN, at low datarates, is very forgiving when it comes to cabling.
 A complete Remotelab can be wired using ribbon- and off-the-shelf D-Sub 9 cables without requiring any hubs or switches.
 We use a single D-Sub 9 connector to supply data and power to the device.